Schoude/marcs-pics/APP_DESIGN.md

   "_id": ObjectId('3032ef76-ac01-4730-b540-a705a2139d18'),
   "owner_id": ObjectId('9a895880-c891-426f-80dc-ed0094a1a455'),

-  // both firesbase fields are needed to get the files references fot the photobox "firebase_root_folder_name": "marcs-pics", "firebase_folder_name": "usa2022",
+  // both firebase fields are needed to get the files references fot the photobox "firebase_root_folder_name": "marcs-pics", "firebase_folder_name": "usa2022",
   "display_name": "USA Reise 2022",